-More specifically, in Tennessee, additional emphasis is casted on guiding students through both the tuition-free program and college admissions process with volunteer mentors.
+More specifically, in Tennessee, additional emphasis is placed on guiding students through both the tuition-free program and college admissions process with volunteer mentors.
 Currently, America’s College Promise Act does not include any mentorship or student guidance program that students would be required to participate in, unlike the requirements of the Tennessee Promise program.
 However, Obama’s proposal does stress building on pre-existing state programs, such as tnAchieves, to ensure higher education institution enrollment and retention continues to increase (Office of the Press Secretary).
 Mentorship programs could be implemented, either optionally or legally, state by state if America’s College Promise Act is passed into law.

 In regard to funding the programs, each one suggests some type of reliance on state assistance.
 Tennessee Promise relies on state lottery revenue to supplement students with tuition costs, but America’s College Promise does not specify how other states would be required to supply their one-fourth of funding; nor does Obama’s proposal explain where the federal funds would be extracted from.
 Considering the ambiguity concerning where funds for America’s College Promise would come from, people such as Tennessee Senator Lamar Alexander have expressed criticism towards the nation-wide plan.
 According to Alexander, “The right way to expand Tennessee Promise nationally is for other states to do for themselves what Tennessee has done” (“Alexander Statement”).
 Alexander said he would prefer the federal government reduce FAFSA paperwork and pay for more Pell Grants while states use the same strategies as Tennessee to supply tuition-free community college (“Alexander Statement”).

-Despite differences in funding methods, the Tennessee Promise and America’s College Promise both strive to improve economic conditions with a competitive job market.
+Despite differences in funding methods, Tennessee Promise and America’s College Promise both strive to improve economic conditions with a competitive job market.
 Through offering tuition-free community college and technical school educations, these programs relieve students of the financial burden that prevents people from furthering their education.
 As a result, once Americans gain higher educations they have increased opportunities to enter the job market, and will therefore keep the United States competitive on a global scale.
 By studying the successes and struggles students face during the Tennessee Promise process, this study will help gauge the potential effects that America’s College Promise could have on the lives of student participants if states are encouraged to emulate Tennessee’s program.

 Is Free Really Free?
 The Financial and Educational Costs of Free College

 Through Tennessee Promise, Governor Haslam is offering Tennessee high school seniors the opportunity to receive two years of a tuition-free community college or college of applied technology education.
 Students are not guaranteed to receive Tennessee Promise funds because it is considered a “last-dollar” scholarship.
 As a last-dollar scholarship, students are required to first apply for federal student aid through the FAFSA, as well as Tennessee HOPE scholarship money, and other state assistance.
-Once applying for and utilizing those funds, Tennessee Promise pays for tuition and student fee costs that are left for the student.
+Once applying for and utilizing those funds, Tennessee Promise pays for tuition and student fee costs that are left over for the student.
 If students receive enough federal and state money to pay for their tuition, they will not receive any more financial assistance from Tennessee Promise (“About”).
 Also, if students fail to fill out FAFSA paperwork by the Tennessee Promise deadline, they are no longer eligible to receive Tennessee Promise assistance.
 Tennessee Promise does not cover the costs of books, room and board, gas, or any other school cost that may arise in addition to tuition and class fees.